ritakenji/emu/README.md

 <h2 id="features">🧩 Features</h2>

-EMU app is optimized for mobile screen, but responsive CSS design has been applied, it can therefore be viewed and interacted without any issues, from any size of device (mobile, tablet, laptop or desktop).
+EMU app is optimized for mobile screen, but because responsive CSS design has been applied, it is possible to view and interact with the app without any issues, from any size of device (mobile, tablet, laptop or desktop).

 </br>
 <div align="center">